bet4a/d3wiki/Upgrading-to-3.0.md

 You might expect this code to first transition the line to the new data, and then transition to the new domain.
 In 2.x, however, this would not work because the first transition.attr would be evaluated *after* the y-scale’s domain changes.
 While deferred evaluation is occasionally what you want, immediate evaluation is much easier to understand and debug, so that’s what transitions do in 3.0.
 (The selection.attr, selection.style, and related methods have always used immediate evaluation for this reason.)
 This means you can now easily specify transitions that depend on external state, as in the above example showing [chained transitions of data and axes](http://bl.ocks.org/3903818).
 You can also create transitions within for loops without worrying about the dreaded [closures in loops problem](http://www.mennovanslooten.nl/blog/post/62).

 The other big change is that **[transition.select](Transitions#wiki-select) and [transition.selectAll](Transitions#wiki-selectAll) now reselect existing transitions** rather than creating new transitions.
-This means that you can start a transition on a set of elements—say an axis—and then reselect a subset of those elements to customize the transition.
+This means that you can schedule a transition on a set of elements—say an axis—and then reselect a subset of those elements to customize the transition.
 This technique of customizing axes is called _postselection_, and in 3.0 you can use it for transitions as well as selections.
 For example, if you want to override the text-anchor for axis labels:

 ```js
 svg.select(".x.axis").transition()